Internet in Cuba: Status

 On July 29, 2019, Cuba legalized private Wi-Fi in homes and businesses, although one must obtain a permit to have access.

 As of December 6, 2018, Cubans can have full mobile Internet access provided by Cuba's telecommunications company, ETECSA, at 3G speeds.
 The roll out of the internet service took place from Thursday, December 6, to Sunday, December 9 to avoid congestion.
 ETECSA also announced different internet packages and their prices, ranging from 600 MB for 7 Cuban convertible pesos ($7) to 4 GB for 30 Cuban convertible pesos ($30).

 One network link connects to the global Internet and is used by government officials and tourists, while another connection for use by the general public has restricted content.
 Most access is to a government-controlled national intranet and an in-country e-mail system.
 The intranet contains EcuRed and websites that are supportive of the government.
 Such a network is similar to the Kwangmyong used by North Korea, a network Myanmar uses and a network Iran has plans to implement.

 Starting on 4 June 2013 Cubans can sign up with ETECSA, the state telecom company, for public Internet access under the brand "Nauta" at 118 centers across the country.
 The Juventud Rebelde, an official newspaper, said new areas of the Internet would gradually become available.

 In early 2016, ETEC S.A. began a pilot program for broadband Internet service in Cuban homes, with a view to rolling out broadband Internet services in private residences.
 And there are approximately 250 WiFi hotspots around the country.

 In mid December 2016 Google and the Cuban government signed a deal allowing the internet giant to provide faster access to its data by installing servers on the island that will store much of the company's most popular content.
 Storing Google data in Cuba eliminates the long distances that signals must travel from the island through Venezuela to the nearest Google server.

 Since 2018, access to the Internet by mobile data is available.
 In 2019, 7.1 million Cubans could access the Internet.
-The prices of connections, since WiFi zones, or mobile data, or from houses through the "Nauta Hogar" service have been decreasing, specially since the economic reform of January 2021, when all the salaries increased by at least 5 times, and the prices of the Internet remain in the same point.
+The prices of connections, since WiFi zones, or mobile data, or from houses through the "Nauta Hogar" service have been decreasing, especially since the economic reform of January 2021, when all the salaries increased by at least 5 times, and the prices of the Internet remain in the same point.
 In 2021, 7.7 million Cubans accessing the Internet were reported.